Blogs Blogs

 Key Points

-• Six Sigma is re-defining customer service in utilities, turning process discipline into a strategic advantage.
+• Six Sigma utilities customer service principles are re-defining customer service in utilities, turning process discipline into a strategic advantage.
 By applying data-driven frameworks like DMAIC, utilities can eliminate inefficiencies, enhance accuracy and deliver consistent, high-quality customer interactions.

 • In utility customer experience, FCR has become the new benchmark of excellence.
 Six Sigma enables leaders to identify breakdowns in call handling, billing and field operations, driving measurable gains in responsiveness, reliability and customer satisfaction.